omizeth/uic_tr18-trad-inversa-es-en/unidad4/semana11/ingreso-de-militares-de-EUA-a-México.md

 ![A Navy officer detains people with their hands raised during an operation in a wooded area] (https://raw.githubusercontent.com/alainamb/uic_tr18-trad-inversa-es-en/main/unidad4/semana11/imagenes/Sun_noticia1-image.png)

-<small>Semar (from its acronym) approved the proposal with 107 votes from all parliamentary groups.
+<small>Semar (acronym in Spanish) approved the proposal with 107 votes from all parliamentary groups.
 SUN/FILE</small>

 In a unanimous vote, President Claudia Sheinbaum Pardo was granted authorization by the Senate floor to allow 10 members of the U.S. military to enter Mexican territory to take part in training activities aimed at “strengthening the capabilities of the  Navy’s special operations forces (Semar).”

 **You might be interested in: Mexico does not rule out espionage by U.S. aircraft**

-The training will take place from *February 17 to March 28* and will be held at the Marine Corps Specialized Training Center, located in San Luis Carpizo, Campeche8.
+The training will take place from *February 17 to March 28* and will be held at the Marine Corps Specialized Training Center, located in San Luis Carpizo, Campeche.

-PAN Senator Lilly Téllez, stated on the Senate floor that this type of international activity “reminds us that collaboration between the U.S. and Mexican military forces is indeed possible.”
+PAN Senator Lilly Téllez stated on the Senate floor that this type of international activity “reminds us that collaboration between the U.S. and Mexican military forces is indeed possible.”

-“As we can see,the presence of U.S. forces cooperating with Mexican forces does not constitute an invasion, there is no violation of sovereignty, the country has not been sold out, and the country has not been subjugated simply because this kind of cooperation continues between both nations’ armed forces.”
+“As we can see, the presence of U.S. forces cooperating with Mexican forces does not constitute an invasion, there is no violation of sovereignty, the country has not been sold out, and the country has not been subjugated simply because this kind of cooperation continues between both nations’ armed forces.”

 “Why, then, not accept U.S. cooperation to take action against cartels in Mexico?
 Why not do so under a formal agreement within a legal framework, as is happening now and has been the case for years whenever these types of exercises are carried out?” she asked.

 She argued that not only **would collaborating with the United States** against the cartels not constitute a violation of our sovereignty, but could also help save Mexicans lives “Morena has left unprotected amid organized crime’s ongoing violence against citizens.
 This clearly shows that cooperation is possible without subordination,” she added.

-#### The Mexican State cannot overcome cartels alone
+#### The Mexican State Cannot Overcome Cartels Alone

 Lili Téllez said that, in reality,*the Mexican State is unable to defeat the cartels*, otherwise it would have already done so.